JimmyHwang/TimeMachine/README.md

 # TimeMachine

 This script provides some advanced functions for backup/restore management through tags and multiple folders.
-It uses the https://github.com/laurent22/rsync-time-backup mechanism at the bottom.
+It based on the https://github.com/laurent22/rsync-time-backup mechanism to implement.

 # LICENSE
 The MIT License (MIT)